-This fantastic two day (1 night) coach tour with Scottish Tours will let you explore some of Scotland’s most popular sights; go monster spotting by Loch Ness and see some spectacular scenery.
+This fantastic two day (1 night) coach tour will let you explore some of Scotland’s most popular sights; go monster spotting by Loch Ness and see some spectacular scenery.
 This really is essential Scotland!
-This tour runs on Saturdays, Tuesdays and Thursdays throughout the year.
+Saturdays, Tuesdays and Thursdays all year.

 Day One - Edinburgh - Glen Coe - Fort Augustus